rpicard/explore-flask/3-environment.md

 This creates a new directory where the dependencies will be installed.

-{ NOTE: The argument passed to `virtualenv` is the name of the virtual environment.
+{ NOTE: The argument passed to `virtualenv` is the destination directory of the virtual environment.
 It can be anything you'd like. }

 Once the new virtual environment has been created, you must activate it by sourcing the `bin/activate` script that was created inside the virtual environment: